Michael Brown (The Left Banke, Montage, Stories and The Beckies)

 (1969), **1/2

 the Left Banke made Too.
-If the Left Banke without Brown was
+While the Left Banke without Brown was

-Banke to be far better.
-He may not have officially been a
+Banke was not particularly better.
+He may not have been an official

-member, but he plays all the keyboards, writes most of the material
+member, but Brown played all the keyboards, wrote most of the material

-and produces.
-But his material isn't as strong this time.
+and produced.
+Yet, his material isn't as strong this time.
 Still,

 Banke - it has the same feeling, but has a quieter and simpler feel